 The announce booth where I broadcast my shows was situated in the center of the building among large studios once used for live broadcasts.
 These studios had lots of dual-paned windows.
 My room was perhaps eight-feet square and equipped with the audio board, two turntables, a couple of Sparta cartridge machines, a reel-to-reel tape deck, a clock, a temperature gauge, and a Playboy calendar with a naked lady.
 At the other end of an oblong hallway was Tim’s news booth, next to his office and the AP machine teletype room.
 Tim was a self-described rip-and-read news guy and every morning on the half hour, he’d deliver the news.
 He was also in charge of a segment called Community Calendar which allowed us to banter back and forth about various timely topics.

 In the pre-dawn hours, especially during winter months, the only illumination was from the two small rooms one or the other of us occupied.
 The rest of the building, including that hallway, was dark.
 One morning, Tim and I were in a casual on-air exchange and I happened to look down at my program log.
 It was at that moment when Tim bolted from his news booth and raced toward me through the darkened hallway.
-When I looked up to see what the commotion was about, all I saw was the light in his empty.
+When I looked up to see what the commotion was about, all I saw was the light in his empty booth at the other end of the hall.
 Where was Tim??
 Suddenly my studio door was thrown open and there was Tim all excited and in full ear-shot of our listening audience.
 He threw a cigar at me and just as quickly ran back in the other direction.
 His daughter, Amy, had been born the day before!

 Tim and I shared a similar sense of humor—more important, we had an innate ability to amuse ourselves!
 We each had a knack for writing.
 I was the Production Manager and the two of us wrote commercials for local advertisers, many times creating spots that were two-voicers and in character.
 The ones that were most fun were those we attempted to ad lib—we’d decide on what the scene would be and would run through the important dialogue.
 One was for Fargo Distributing, a tire store that received co-op funding from Cooper Tires.
 Tim hit on the idea that we’d play the parts of a couple of old sod-busting cow pokes.
 He’d be Farley and I was Eugene—where the names came from, I’m not certain.
 We referred to the staff as the Fargo Boys—Dangerous Del, Steel-Eyed Stan, Bronco Bruce, and others—and said they were wanted for shootin’ down tire prices.